haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 ```

-`CommandFunction` takes an `ideState` and a JSON-encodable argument.
+`CommandFunction` takes an `ideState` and a JSON-encodable argument. `LspM` is a monad transformer with access to IO, and having access to a language context environment `Config`.
+The action evaluates to an `Either` value. `Left` indicates failure with a `ResponseError`, `Right` indicates success with a `Value`.

 Our handler will ignore the state argument and only use the `WorkspaceEdit` argument.